Blightmud/Blightmud/resources/help/scripting.md

 - `status_area` Methods for controlling and printing to the status bar
 - `storage`     Methods for persisting data between sessions
 - `bindings`    Methods for configuring keybindings and adding new ones
+- `tasks`       Library for control of background tasks
 - `core`        Methods for advanced scripting and telnet protocol control